What is dental insurance?

 According to Eme Augustini, executive director of the NADP, comparison websites, such as the NADP site, list state-licensed carriers because there is no federal licensing board.

-"Most of our member companies would be seen as a regulated entity at the state levels in the states they're offering insurance to," she said.
+"Most of our member companies would be seen as a regulated entity at the state level in the states they're offering insurance to," she says.

 Another piece of your dental plan-choosing puzzle is figuring out what coverage you need.
 If you want low out-of-pocket cost, you would probably want to choose a DHMO.
 Maybe you work at a company known for its high level of cost-sharing with its employees?
 In that case, a DPPO might be your best bet.